 After all, it has plenty of tourism value since it would own the Iguazu Falls -- one of the largest and most impressive waterfall systems of Latin America.

 In which you can see more photos I took of it here.

 And, as of right now, Iguazu Falls is divided between Argentina and Brazil.

 That's pretty lame to have one of Latin America's coolest waterfalls be divided between two countries.

-So my proposed country of Solano owning it all would fix that issue!
+So my proposed country owning it all would fix that issue!